pablogila/RepoCleaner/README.md

 This program has the following functions:

 * `read_file()` reads the .gitignore file by default.
 You can change this file by changing the name inside the function.
+Here you can also modify which files and folders should be ignored.

 * `clean_directory()` will only remove the files, BUT NOT the empty directories.